 Every year, UNC Men's Crew searches across campus for students willing to represent Carolina rowing on the national stage.
 We look for students of all sizes and athletic backgrounds as it is impossible to determine one's true potential in rowing before they even try it.
 Most people on our team had never touched an oar prior to their novice year.
-This page will give a breakdown of everything a rower can expect throughout his novice year from early recruitment to competing for a national championship at the end of May.
+Navigate through the tabs below for a breakdown of everything a rower can expect throughout the novice year from early recruitment to competing for a national championship at the end of May.

 To contact us, SCroll down to the Bottom of this Page and fill out the Form